-- Make sure you pack your patience, Whistler’s businesses are open and can’t wait to serve you, but are impacted by the current labour shortage.
+- Make sure you pack your patience, Whistler’s businesses can’t wait to serve you but are impacted by the current labour shortage.
 Please be kind to the people serving your food, checking you in and taking you out on a tour; we’re still in this together.

 - Knowing that Whistler’s parks and lakes can get busy, make sure you’ve got a Plan B up your sleeve.
 Think about visiting at off-peak times like first thing in the morning and in the evening (sunset picnic anyone?) and make sure you pack out what you pack in.
-Park Eats!
-Is running this summer, bringing food trucks and pop-up food tents to Whistler’s parks, as well as a drop-off program with Portobello.
-Take a look at the RMOW website for more information on when and where you can grab snacks, refreshments and lunch at Whistler’s parks this summer.
+Read more in, Know Before You Go: Whistler’s Lakes and Parks.

-- Check out the new and free Go Whistler Tours app, which features curated tours that guide you to unique experiences and locations throughout Whistler, from art galleries to nature walks.
+- Check out the free Go Whistler Tours app, which features curated tours that guide you to unique experiences and locations throughout Whistler, from art galleries to nature walks.

 - If you’re a regular to Whistler, consider doing a hike or visiting a lake that you’ve not been to before (note that Whistler’s alpine network is typically covered until mid-July).
 We’ve got a plethora of information on hikes in Whistler for you to check out; as always AdventureSmart and follow the Three Ts for safe outdoor exploration (trip planning, training and taking the essentials).